Amr-said/Scheduled-Data-Collector-using-n8n/README.md

-# SScheduled Data Collector using n8n
+# Scheduled Data Collector using n8n
 This project is an automated workflow built with **n8n** to fetch, validate, and store data on a regular schedule into separate Google Sheets.

 ## Workflow Overview